SIA-Institute/wiki_k12_shooting/README.md

 # Data Mining

-1. Use Roberta model to do Q/A task on "Descripton column", I asked "Which school?" to extracted School name, and also did Spacy NER looking for "ORG", and Roberta outperform a lot.
+1. Useing __Roberta__ model to do Q/A task on "Descripton column", I asked __"Which school?"__ to extracted School name, and also did Spacy NER looking for "ORG", the result shows Roberta extracted data more effectively.
-2. Using GCP Place API to find school's information on google map, it inludes detailed address, location, useer reviews.
-I extracted county data and save in 'County" column in school_county.csv
+2. Using GCP Place API to find school's information on google map, the queried data inludes detailed address, location, useer reviews etc. I extracted county data and saved in 'County" column with school_county.csv
-3. school's detail information is saved in school_detail.pkl, it is a dictionary, key is the index of school_county.csv.
+3. School's google map detail information is saved in school_detail.pkl, it is a dictionary, key is the index of school_county.csv.